drov0/pydofus2/README.md

 ## Create bot data (account and creds)

-The following steps will help you setup, in a secure way, a bot account for you tests.
+The following steps will help you setup, in a secure way, a bot account for your tests.
 Make sure to have one ready to use.

 ### Create RSA key pair to encrypt your account credentials